Frank Buchman: Oxford Group

 Buchman traveled widely in Europe during the 1930s.
-With the rise of the Nazis he focused on Germany, holding house parties and meeting church leaders.
+With the rise of the Nazis, he focused on Germany, holding house parties and meeting church leaders.
 In 1932 and again in 1933 he sought, unsuccessfully, to meet with Adolf Hitler, whom he hoped to convert.
 By 1934, the Oxford Group's activities in Germany were being spied on and prominent members interrogated, making effective work under Hitler's regime increasingly difficult.
-In response, Buchman focused efforts on Scandinavia, believing that demonstrating a Christian revolution there would have a great impact in Germany.
+In response, Buchman switched his focus to Scandinavia, believing that demonstrating a Christian revolution there would have a great impact in Germany.

 Accepting an invitation from Carl Hambro, he led a team to Norway in 1934.
 The Oslo daily Tidens Tegn commented in its Christmas edition, "A handful of foreigners who neither knew our language, nor understood our ways and customs came to the country.
 A few days later the whole country was talking about God, and two months after the thirty foreigners arrived, the mental outlook of the whole country was definitely changed."
 In 1935 Bishop Berggrav of Tromsø said that "what is now happening in Norway is the biggest spiritual movement since the reformation."
 Major splits between conservative and liberal factions in the church were healed, paving the way for more effective church opposition to Nazi rule during the war.
 A campaign in Denmark a year later had a similar impact.
 Speaking to the World Council of Churches in Evanston, Illinois, in 1954, the Bishop of Copenhagen, Fuglsang-Damgaard, reported: "The visit of Frank Buchman to Denmark in 1935 was an historic experience in the story of the Danish Church.
 It will be written in letters of gold in the history of the Church and the nation."

 Buchman attended the 1935 Nuremberg Rally.
 In 1936, the Central Security Office of the Gestapo sent out a document warning that the Oxford Group was "a new and dangerous opponent of National Socialism".
 This was followed by a 126-page report in 1939 claiming that the Oxford Group was "the pacemaker of Anglo-American diplomacy" and that "the Group as a whole constitutes an attack upon the nationalism of the state. ...
 It preaches revolution against the national state and has quite evidently become its Christian opponent."